-The Governor Development Committee (GDC) works alongside the Trust's Assistant Company Secretary to ensure that Governors have the information and support they need to fulfil their role.
+The Governor Development Committee (GDC) works alongside the Trust's Head of Corporate Governance to ensure that Governors have the information and support they need to fulfil their role.
 The ethos of the GDC is that Governors need to be involved in identifying their own development needs to enable the Trust to meet them.